Ditchling | Ditchling Holiday Homes | Simple Getaway

 If you’re after something special, celebratory or indulgent – look no further than The Bull Restaurant.
 Showcasing the best of British, the Bull’s menu highlights the finest produce of the season.
 Hearty, luxurious and quintessentially English, their dishes bring elegance and majesty to the table.

-Choose from their famous grazing food, small plates – ideal for sharing, and their bigger plates for when you arrive with an appetite!
-Their Sunday Roasts are also legendary, with options for meat eaters, vegetarians and vegans – but definitely book to avoid disappointment.
+Choose from their famous grazing food, small plates (ideal for sharing), and their bigger plates for when you arrive with an appetite!
+Their Sunday roasts are also legendary, with options for meat eaters, vegetarians and vegans – but definitely book to avoid disappointment.

 Walking & Cycling

 From strolling around the village to walking the South Downs Way, Ditchling Village is the perfect base from which to start a rural adventure.
 There are several mapped footpaths leading through the patchwork fields at the base of the Downs, or leading up to the ridge where the panoramic views over the county are breath-taking.
-The ridge links Devil’s Dyke with the Jack & Jill windmills and Ditchling Beacon where there is often an ice cream van waiting for refreshments, or there are some fantastic pubs in nearby villages of Plumpton and East Chiltington, both of which are accessible on foot.

 For cyclists, Ditchling Beacon is one of the great cycling challenges in the south-east, and every weekend the village sees dozens of cyclists gliding through the streets.
 Bikes can be hired at Hassocks Community Cycle Hire, for an afternoon, day or longer, and they offer guided rides as well as route suggestions and advice.